alterway/formations/cours/openstack/openstack-deploiement-prod.en.md

 -   API response
 -   Checking OpenStack services and dependencies

-### Misc
+### Quotas usage

--    Expand Neutron CIDR
+-   Limit the number of allocable resources
+-   Per user or per tenant
--    Nova compute maintenance mode
+-   Support in Nova
+-   Support in Cinder
+-   Support in Neutron